usagiryu/RSS3-Wiki/src/protocol/RIPs/RIP-1.md

 Cryptography-based decentralized platforms do not require a centralized server, but use a public signature algorithm for authentication.

-The accounts of these platforms can be used for both Main Account and Connected Accounts.
+The accounts of these platforms can be used for both Main Accounts and Connected Accounts.

 | Name | Symbol | Platform Website | Example | Address and Signature Algorithms |
 | -- | -- | -- | -- | -- |